-Juho Haapala is a former Water and Development Research Group member, who had his defence in 2018 about governing water for local development.
+Juho Haapala is a former and current Water and Development Research Group member, who had his defence in 2018 about governing water for local development.
 After the graduation, he spent two years in rural Nepal working in water-related governmental water projects and in this blog, he reflects the process of leaving in academia, working in the development sector and returning back to academia.

 In March 2018, I was finishing my doctoral thesis after 4 years of hard, continuous work.
 I had started the post-graduate studies right after graduating from my Masters’ studies, as most of us, with no significant expert career in the past.
 Preparing for the foreseeable final submission of the thesis, I faced the inevitable problem that many of us young professionals may face at this point – the need to start considering the next steps in the life and career.